School of Communication Sciences and Disorders (CSD)

 In evaluating applications, the Admissions Committee considers your overall academic background and your Casper score.
 The School of Occupational Therapy does not conduct interviews.

-You must be cognizant that the MScOT Program is an intense program, offered on a full-time, in-class basis only.
+You must be cognizant that the MScOT Program is intense, offered on a full-time, in-class basis only.
 Your application must support your ability to keep up with a full-time in-person workload.

 Additional Considerations